Photograph by Rus Bowden

 Claire likes Jeff Faunstalk.
 He is beautiful, and nice.
 But Claire is 14 and she is home schooled now and she never sees Jeff Faunstalk any more and for a moment resents her mother for saying it but in another moment forgives.
 She has to keep a clear mind about her mother's intent, after all, which is good.

 Claire is now carefully placed during parties.
-Usually she sits in a soft chair in a sunroom that is out of the way of guests unless they are going to the bathroom.
+Usually she sits in a soft chair in a sunroom out of the way of guests unless they are going to the bathroom.
 Claire doesn't know why it is called a sunroom when it is always cold and no sun gets in, and she doesn't know why one of her mother's assistants, Jules, has to sit in there with her.
 Jules is actually a nurse, and Claire wishes she would wear scrubs so everyone would know her mother needs help from nurses, but scrubs wouldn't be proper party attire, now, would they?
 Her mother is doing what she calls a check on her, but Claire sees it as a continuation of the pattern of her mother's endless pacing.
-The only difference between a regular day pacing and a party day pacing is that her mother is in a dress.
+The only difference between a regular day pacing and a party day pacing is her mother is in a dress.
 Her mother is talking to Jules but turns to Claire to say, "You look nice, dear," and as she says it, her face does a funny thing.

 Claire waits for her mother's face to go back to normal.
 It takes so long, sometimes.
 This compliment is an obvious lie, based on the ever-accumulating data.
 Only this year Claire has been allowed to choose her own outfits.
-They are outfits from a closet full of clothes that have been bought for her, but still tonight she was allowed to wear her blue shirt for protection of heart and a gray skirt reaching to the floor so nobody can see anything but her face and her hands.
+They are outfits from a closet full of clothes bought for her, but still tonight she was allowed to wear her blue shirt for protection of heart and a gray skirt reaching to the floor so nobody can see anything but her face and her hands.
 Her feet are bare, and she tries to keep them tucked in between the arm and the seat cushion of the chair for warmth in the sunless sunroom, for when her feet touch her legs, they are like ice and it sends more cold right through her.

 Her mother has left, but Claire still contemplates the verbal and the facial expression.
 Her mother has gone back out to the main of the house where people's bodies and talk make the air warm and red.
 Her mother is a beautiful-amazing-perfect patient, and she is also city council and throws a good party.
 She needs many people around her all of the time now, and Claire isn't many people.
 Claire opens her notebook and looks over her last entry: